brmdv/cardgame-oop-project/README.md

 In the basic "*must-have version*", a game just consists of distributing a full, shuffles deck of cards between all players and letting them play one card turn-by-turn until all cards are used.

-Extra "*nice-to-have*" additions (which can be found in the branch `nice-to-have`) .
+Extra "*nice-to-have*" additions (which can be found in the branch `nice-to-have`).
 These include:

 - Each player has a score, and gets 50 point for each round with the highest card.
 At the end of the game, the results are printed in order.
--
+- Arbitrary gameover condition: if a player gets 500 points, the game ends.
+- Interactive mode, where every player can choose which card to play every round.

-A detailed description of the assigment can be read [here](https://github.com/becodeorg/ANT-Theano-2-27/blob/main/2.python/2.python_advanced/01.OOP/5.oop_project.md).
+A detailed description of the complete assigment can be read [here](https://github.com/becodeorg/ANT-Theano-2-27/blob/main/2.python/2.python_advanced/01.OOP/5.oop_project.md).

 ## Project file structure